NTB45/Wacky-tech-diary/README.md

 7. Close all windows and reboot your computer.
 8. and BAM, TRANSLUCENTTB working
 Now you can do this from command line too in single copy paste solution, but i prefer more control from the gui.

+## How to install FIREFOX without using any other browser in Windows

+If you are messing around with enterprise LTSC versions or stripped down versions of Windows like tiny11, there is a good chance that edge will not be installed by default, that is a good thing, but if there is absolutely no browser preinstalled, that could be a huge problem. and opening internet explorer is like opening rats nest, its way too outdated to use But we can again, do things linux style and install browsers from the command line.
+Now there are quite a few ways to do it.

+But first of all open the Powershell by searching it on the start menu

+then putting the directory to Desktop by
+	cd Desktop
+### Curl
+Its a cross platform terminal software used for viewing and doing all sorts of stuff with http Curl is preinstalled on Windows 10 version 1803 or later curl -L "https://download.mozilla.org/?product=firefox-latest&os=win&lang=en-US" -o FirefoxSetup.exe

+### Wget
+Wget is the mozilla recommeded way of downloading firefox from command line

+wget -O FirefoxSetup.exe "https://download.mozilla.org/?product=firefox-latest&os=win&lang=en-US"

+### Winget
+winget is one of the new toys microsoft released to download applications from command line proper linux style Easiest method so far to install firefox, only if winget happens to be preinstalled in your windows installation , its sometimes preinstalled, sometimes not

+just go
+	winget install firefox
+and it should do the magic.